szilvia-csernus/book-cycle/TESTING.md

 ---

-# Accessibility

-* Semantic HTML was used.
-* Images have `alt` labels.
-* Icons which have inferred meanings are marked with `aria` labels.
-* All colours were tested for contrast in Chrome's Dev Tools.
-* Chrome Dev Tools' Lighthouse score is 100% for accessibility for both mobile and desktop devices.
-(See below.)

----

 # Automated Tests - Unit tests

 I wrote 79 unit tests for my python files, [covering 89%](testing_files/coverage-report.pdf) of all statements.